hartwigmedical/hmftools/gripss/README.md

 ### D. Rescue

-Any breakend that is linked to a PASS breakend (by one of the 3 above rules) and is filtered as DEDUP and is NOT a short DEL or DUP <1kb in length, is rescued from soft filtering and marked as PASS.
-Breakend pairs that link a pair of genes to make a known pathogenic fusions are also rescued for translocations or intrachromosomal variants of length greater than 10kb, for all soft filters except maxPolyAHomLength.
+Any breakend that is linked to a PASS breakend (by one of the 3 above rules) and is NOT filtered as DEDUP is rescued from soft filtering and marked as PASS.
+Breakend pairs that link a pair of genes to make a known pathogenic fusions are also rescued for all soft filters except maxPolyAHomLength.

-To improve detection of mobile element insertions, we also rescue pairs of breakends or breakjunctions (excluding intrachromosomal variants of length less than 10kb) which are linked by ‘DSB’, with combined qual > 1000 and with at least one of the breakends having the characteristic poly-A insert sequence tail of a mobile element insertion.
+To improve detection of mobile element insertions, we also rescue pairs of breakends or breakjunctions which are linked by ‘DSB’ and NOT PON filtered, with combined qual > 1000 and with at least one of the breakends having the characteristic poly-A insert sequence tail of a mobile element insertion.
 We define a poly-A tail as either at least 16 of the last 20 bases of the sequence are A or there is a repeat of 10 or more consecutive A or within the last 20 bases of the insert sequence.
-At the insertion site, negative oriented breakends must have poly-A tails at the end of the insert sequence and positive oriented breakends must have poly-T at the start of the insert sequence (if inserted on the reverse strand)
+At the insertion site, negative oriented breakends must have poly-A tails at the end of the insert sequence and positive oriented breakends must have poly-T at the start of the insert sequence (if inserted on the reverse strand).

+Note that in all rescue scenarios neither the resued variant nor the rescuing variant is permitted to be a DEL or DUP < 10kb in length.

 ## Version History and Download Links
 - Upcoming